jeeliz/jeelizFaceFilter/README.md

    //          otherwise face detector will yield very low `detectState.detected` values
    //          (to be more sure also await first `timeupdate` event)

-  'deviceId'            //not set by default 'facingMode': 'user', //to use the rear camera, set to 'environment'
+  'deviceId'            // not set by default 'facingMode': 'user', // to use the rear camera, set to 'environment'

-  'idealWidth': 800,  //ideal video width in pixels 'idealHeight': 600, //ideal video height in pixels 'minWidth': 480,    //min video width in pixels 'maxWidth': 1280,   //max video width in pixels 'minHeight': 480,   //min video height in pixels 'maxHeight': 1280,  //max video height in pixels, 'rotate': 0,        //rotation in degrees possible values: 0,90,-90,180 'flipX': false      //if we should flip horizontally the video.
+  'idealWidth': 800,  // ideal video width in pixels 'idealHeight': 600, // ideal video height in pixels 'minWidth': 480,    // min video width in pixels 'maxWidth': 1920,   // max video width in pixels 'minHeight': 480,   // min video height in pixels 'maxHeight': 1920,  // max video height in pixels, 'rotate': 0,        // rotation in degrees possible values: 0,90,-90,180 'flipX': false      // if we should flip horizontally the video.
 Default: false },
 ```
 * `<dict> scanSettings`: override face scan settings - see `set_scanSettings(...)` method for more information.